-More than 50% of American women enter pregnancy with an overweight or obese BMI, putting them at high risk of gestational diabetes and other pregnancy complications (operative deliveries, extended neonatal length of stay, stillbirth).
-The pregnancy period is a time of epigenetic developmental programming in the offspring.
+More than 50% of American women enter pregnancy with overweight or obesity, putting them at high risk of gestational diabetes and other pregnancy complications (operative deliveries, extended neonatal length of stay, stillbirth).5 The pregnancy period is a time of epigenetic developmental programming in the offspring.
 This seems to initiate a cycle of obesity in pregnancies complicated by obesity and gestational diabetes, putting the offspring at high risk of developing obesity.